LIT-Protocol/developer-guides-code/siws-encryption/browser/README.md

 2. Open the JavaScript browser console
 3. Click the `Select Wallet` button and connect your Phantom wallet
 4. Click the `Sign In` button to sign the SIWS message
+5. Enter some text in the encryption input field and click the `Encrypt` button
+6. Click the `Decrypt` button to decrypt the data

 The following diagram provides an overview of how this code example works: